-The Canadian "Call of the Wild" gold coins are of course eligible to be included in Individual Retirement Accounts (IRA's).
+American buyers that are investing in gold for their retirements in the form of Individual Retirement Accounts (IRA's) may include the "Call of the Wild" coins therein.
 As an added security feature, the coins have a micro-engraved maple leaf with the last two digits of the year of mintage laser-engraved on the reverse.

 |Weight||Face Value||Purity||Diameter x Thickness|